404mahdi/500-beginner-python-projects/black-jack/README.md

 <!--Remove the below lines and add yours -->

-Modules required to be able to use the script successfully and how to install them.

 No need to install external libraries. random, os and sys is used

 ## 🌟 How to run